 Step #5 Streamline systems

-To wrap up your 2023 goal setting, look at your recruitment funnel and the associated systems.
+Look at your recruitment funnel and associated systems to wrap up your 2025 goal-setting.
 Where is there an opportunity to do things more efficiently, quicker, or with fewer resources?
 Some ideas to consider are streamlining your hiring funnel workflows, implementing new technology, increasing automation, eliminating needless steps, and conducting better data analysis.

 Finally, once all is said and done, measure your results.
 If you don’t have one already, implement a structured system to track the recruitment metrics we’ve covered here and analyze them regularly.
 Some companies do this quarterly, others monthly.
 Find what works for you and stick to it so you’ll have even stronger data at your fingertips when the goal-setting time rolls around next year.
 That’s why it’s so important to use SMART goals so that you have accurate measurements.